You only have seconds to get people talking about you, 8.25 seconds to be precise.

 And if Cisco’s example has shown you anything, you will see why this specificity is what makes this video effective.

-The examples we have seen so far show one thing in common.
+The examples I have shown you so far have one thing in common.

 Your business animation video is an extension of your brand.